Kill Kill: Critical reception

 Index Magazine called Kill Kill "lush and cinematic, with strings, Wurlitzers, and electric guitars".
 On the three tracks, Del Rey's voice was called "gravelly" and inspired by Marilyn Monroe.
 Felicia C. Sullivan, a journalist for The Huffington Post, wrote that Del Rey's vocals were haunting and soulful on Kill Kill.
 Lyrically, Kill Kill was called dark, poetic, and elegant.
 Of the videos shot for Kill Kill, Sullivan said they were "quirky, odd, [and] magical", stating that Del Rey must be "infatuated with Americana".
 Sullivan said it was safe to say that the tracks of Kill Kill tell the story of a "precocious, but strong-willed woman on display".
 Del Rey endorsed the critique, adding that she:

 "... didn't feel trapped in a trailer park.
 I felt trapped before I got to the trailer park because I had nowhere to live.
 When I got my trailer, everyone there had the same taste as I did.
 We all liked giant, lush, fake flower gardens and liked to decorate the walls with streamers even if it wasn't our birthday.
 I couldn't have been happier there.
 Before that, I did dream of escaping.
 I always just figured it was gonna be a man who would take me away.
 I don't know if I deserve a good man, but I think about it sometimes".

 Shirley Halperin of The Hollywood Reporter noted the EP differs from the tone and sound of Del Rey's debut major label single, "Video Games", which gained Del Rey significant mainstream attention.
 More specifically, Halperin described a contrast in "Video Games", and Del Rey's works before "Video Games", including Kill Kill, with the former having contained a "breathy, melancholy musings", and the latter having contained a "jazz-meets-electronica lounge" sound.

 Track listing

 All songs produced by David Kahne.

+All tracks were re-released two years later on Del Rey's debut studio album, Lana Del Ray.